Volunteer in Michigan Today!

 Be a Mentor

 There are more than 3,500 children in Michigan waiting to be matched with a caring adult.
 If you want to make a difference in the life of a child, mentoring only takes about one hour a week.
 Pass It On.
-To find a place to mentor, click the "Mentor Michigan" button on the left toolbar.
+To find a place to mentor, visit the mentoring connector.

 AmeriCorps is often compared to a U.S.-based Peace Corps.
 It engages more than 75,000 Americans each year in service to meet critical community needs.
 You can serve on a part-time or full-time basis.
 Participants, called members, must be 17 to apply and are of all ages, including retirees.
 Members receive some monetary compensation while serving.
-To learn more, click on the "Michigan's AmeriCorps" button on the left toolbar.
+To learn more, visit our "Michigan's AmeriCorps" page.

 Senior Corps connects those age 55 and over with people and organizations that need them most.
 They help you become a mentor, coach, or companion to a young person or adult.
 You can use your job skills and expertise in nonprofit organizations that need you.
 Senior Corps links more than 500,000 Americans to service opportunities each year and there are many ways to get involved.
 Certain programs provide some monetary compensation.
 To learn more, visit www.seniorcorps.gov .